 Calories.
-Shakeology is relatively low in calories, pretty much on par with Arbonne's protein shake powder.
+Shakeology is relatively low in calories, pretty much on par with Arbonne's plant-based protein shake mix powder.
 Both deliver 160 calories per serving.
 A definite line in the pro column when looking at shakes and shake powder, but it doesn't match up to the Arbonne boost powder, which is only 50 calories per serving.

 Superfoods.
 Shakeology is hard to compete with when it comes to truly natural and healthful ingredients.
 The superfood quotient is significant, as it contains chia, flax, pea, quinoa, and whey.

-Andy research has shown that whey protein is beneficial for weight loss and suppressing appetite.
+Andy's research has shown that whey protein is beneficial for weight loss and suppressing appetite.
 They're also loaded with antioxidants like pomegranate, rose hips, acerola cherry, goji berry, green tea, bilberry, and vitamins A, E, and C.

 Taste.
 We're giving taste a push for both.
-Shakeology and Arbonne both taste great, and aren't gritty, so you can't go wrong with either.
+Shakeology and Arbonne both taste great and aren't gritty, so you can't go wrong with either.
 In this category, they're neck and neck.

 Shakeology shakes are fairly low in fiber, an essential ingredient for a healthy diet.
 With only four grams per serving, this isn't an ideal target when you're attempting a well-rounded healthy diet.

-Like we mentioned, if you've heard anything about Shakeology, you've probably heard how affordable their program is.
+As we mentioned, if you've heard anything about Shakeology, you've probably heard how affordable their program is.

 When you break it down, it's actually quite the opposite.
 Shakeology comes out to $4.30 per serving, compared to Arbonne, which is about $2.50.
 This is almost half as much.

-Overall, we like the Arbonne protein shakes and powders for their price, taste, and calorie count, especially the protein boost powder.
+Overall, we like the Arbonne protein shakes and powders for their price, taste, and calorie count, especially the rice protein boost powder.
 Shakeology is a close second in many areas.

-It comes out ahead on a couple of factors, especially if you're into superfoods, you're after community support and participation, and price is not an issue.
+It comes out ahead on a couple of factors, especially if you're into superfoods, you're after community support and participation, and the price is not an issue.